 I have already mentioned not long ago that last year was especially successful for the brands that have gold and two-tone models in their product range.

 The reason for that is, probably, the unstoppable rise in gold prices, which makes buying a gold watch a nice investment.
-Those who can’t afford getting the real thing prefer the more affordable “mixtes” where only parts of the body (most often, the bezel and the crown) are crafted from the precious metal.
+Those who can’t afford to get the real thing, prefer the more affordable “mixtes” where only parts of the body (most often, the bezel and the crown) are crafted from the precious metal.

 It is no wonder that Longines, too, decided to add one more two-tone model to its enormous product range.

-This piece looks generic and rather dull.
-If not the famous winged logo, it could well be just any watch from any mid-range watchmaking brand.
+This piece looks generic and, frankly, rather dull.
+I have no intention of hurting their ego, but, if not for the famous winged logo, it could well be just any watch from any mid-range watchmaking brand.

 The only thing that I like about this model is the size of the case: at 39 millimeters in diameter, it is just right for a normal wrist.
 Also, it doesn’t look as impertinent as some other “sporty” chronographs above 44 millimeters in diameter that always require a fat, hairy wrist and a couple of thick gold rings for the perfect ensemble.